wells-wood-research/drMD/README.md

 ### :anatomical_heart: simulationType
 *(str)* This is the type of simulation that will be run.
 Accepted arguments are:

-    - **"EM"**:         This will run a steepest-decent Energy Minimisation step.
+  - `EM`         This will run a steepest-decent Energy Minimisation step.
   > :medical_symbol:
   > We recommend that you run one of these steps before any other simulation steps
-    - **"NVT"**:        This will run an NVT (constant volume) molecular dynamics simulation
+  - `NVT`:        This will run an NVT (constant volume) molecular dynamics simulation
-    - **"NPT"**:        This will run an NPT (constant pressure) molecular dynamics simulation
+  - `NPT`:        This will run an NPT (constant pressure) molecular dynamics simulation
   > :medical_symbol:
   > For the majority of protein simulations, the NPT ensemble is used for production MD simulations, while the NVT ensemble is only used in equilibration steps
-    - **"META"**:       This will run a Metadynamics simulation
+  - `META`:       This will run a Metadynamics simulation

 ### Selecting simulation temperature
 For most simulations, a constant temperature is used.
 In this case the following parameter is required: